 Businesses with IoT deployments have the challenge of ensuring that the entire IoT landscape operates within acceptable and expected boundaries.
-The consequences of IoT devices operating outside of defined criteria, or policies, could have major impact on the security of the overall IoT deployment, the safe operation of connected devices and business impact.
+The consequences of IoT devices operating outside of defined criteria, or policies, could have a major impact on the security of the overall IoT deployment, the safe operation of connected devices, and business impact.
 The Watson IoT Platform allows the configuration of specific policies in relation to connection security, plus blacklist and whitelist options for IP addresses.

 The design objectives are to

-- Provide assurance to clients of the security between device and cloud for data protection, authentication, authorization and access control
+- Provide assurance to clients of the security between device and cloud for data protection, authentication, authorization, and access control

 - Establish a most trusted IoT platform with all the associated security and standards